Nantes: Urban layout

-Nantes' layout is typical of French towns and cities.
+Nantes's layout is typical of French towns and cities.
 It has a historical centre with old monuments, administrative buildings and small shops, surrounded by 19th-century faubourgs surrounded by newer suburban houses and public housing.
 The city centre has a medieval core (corresponding to the former walled town) and 18th-century extensions running west and east.
 The northern extension, Marchix, was considered squalid and nearly disappeared during the 20th century.
 The old town did not extend south before the 19th century, since it would have meant building on the unsteady islands in the Loire.

 The medieval core has narrow streets and a mixture of half-timbered buildings, more recent sandstone buildings, post-World War II reconstruction and modern redevelopment.
 It is primarily a student neighbourhood, with many bars and small shops.
 The eastern extension (behind Nantes Cathedral) was traditionally inhabited by the aristocracy, and the larger western extension along the Loire was built for the bourgeoisie.
-It is Nantes' most-expensive area, with wide avenues, squares and hôtels particuliers.
+It is Nantes's most-expensive area, with wide avenues, squares such as the Place Saint-Pierre and hôtels particuliers.
 The area was extended towards the Parc de Procé during the 19th century.
 The other faubourgs were built along the main boulevards and the plateaus, turning the valleys into parks.
 Outside central Nantes several villages, including Chantenay, Doulon, L'Eraudière and Saint-Joseph-de-Porterie, were absorbed by urbanisation.

-After World War II, several housing projects were built to accommodate Nantes' growing population.
+After World War II, several housing projects were built to accommodate Nantes's growing population.
 The oldest, Les Dervallières, was developed in 1956 and was followed by Bellevue in 1959 and Le Breil and Malakoff in 1971.
 Once areas of poverty, they are experiencing regeneration since the 2000s.
 The northern outskirts of the city, along the Erdre, include the main campus of the University of Nantes and other institutes of higher education.
 During the second half of the 20th century, Nantes expanded south into the communes of Rezé, Vertou and Saint-Sébastien-sur-Loire (across the Loire but near the city centre) and north-bank communes including Saint-Herblain, Orvault and Sainte-Luce-sur-Loire.

 The 4.6 km2 Isle of Nantes is divided between former shipyards on the west, an old faubourg in its centre and modern housing estates on the east.
 Since the 2000s, it has been subject to the conversion of former industrial areas into office space, housing and leisure facilities.
 Local authorities intend to make it an extension of the city centre.
 Further development is also planned on the north bank along an axis linking the train station and the Loire.